Last updated on January 19th, 2020

 Righteous Soul – This ability makes you immune to Disease and Poison effects, further improving your tankiness.

 Virtuous Triumph – This passive gives you +1 Zeal when you down an enemy 25% of the time.
 This should give you a few extra Zeal to spend each combat, which is much needed.

-Stoic Steel – This passive will give you up to +3 Armor for not moving for a good amount of time.
+Stoic Steel – This passive will give you more Armor for not moving for a good amount of time.
 Since you’ll be standing still often, this works really well.
 You can never get enough Armor, especially when you’re wearing the lightest possible.

 Might is important to any Build that uses Firearms because the Reload Time on them are generally pretty lengthy, so you want to kill your target in one burst if possible.
 Although Might no longer provides the same boost in damage that it did in Beta, an extra 20% or 30% damage could be just enough to down that target, so you refund your Zeal and move on to the next threat.

 Perception is important because you want to at least Hit with every shot, and getting Crits is even better.
 Putting points here will help make this happen, but isn’t worth it unless you make a significant investment, in my opinion.
 You’ll want 16 or 17 points here.

 Dexterity is necessary to reduce your Reload Time, so that you fire more shots in a shorter span of time.
 Most encounters have many enemies, and it isn’t enough to just kill 1 or 2 targets quickly, you have to maintain your DPS.
 You’ll want at least 15 points here.